owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The user running your web server must own at least the config/, data/ and apps/
-directories in your ownCloud installation folder so that you can configure ownCloud,
+directories in your ownCloud installation folder so that you can configure
-create/modify and delete your data files through ownCloud and install apps through
+ownCloud, create/modify and delete your data files through ownCloud and install
+apps through the web interface.
+It is further recommended for the
+:file:`.htaccess` to be writable by ownCloud, so that you can configure e.g.
-the web interface.
-If you are planning on also using the automatic updater app for
+upload limits as administrative ownCloud user.
+If you are planning on also
-updating, the whole ``owncloud`` folder must be owned by (or at least by writable to)
+using the automatic updater app for updating, the whole ``owncloud`` folder
-the user running php on your system.
+must be owned by (or at least by writable to) the user running php on your
+system.

 .. note:: When using an NFS mount for the data directory, do not change ownership as above.
           The simple act of mounting the drive will set proper permissions for ownCloud to